My Camera Gear

 This is the newest lens I’ve bought and I’ve been loving it so far!
 I wanted a telephoto lens in order to capture wildlife.
 Living in northern Wisconsin offers plenty of opportunities for this, whether I come across a deer while hiking or a loon while canoeing.
 I decided on the Sigma because it was one of the cheaper options, it had great reviews, and it extends to a whopping 600mm.
 Read my first impression of this lens here!

-Last year, on my 27th birthday, Sean surprised me with a DJI Mavic Air!
+A few years ago on my birthday, Sean surprised me with a DJI Mavic Air!
 I absolutely LOVE this little drone.
 It’s one of the smaller drones on the market (about the same size as my iPhone) so carrying it around is super nice.
 It’s easy to use and has a bunch of cool features.
 We recently figured out how to make it automatically follow us as we paddle the canoe!
 I can’t rave about this one enough and I love the different perspective it gives me!

 Lowepro fast pack 250 & Vivitar DKS-25 | my backpacks